This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 Another beautiful Moab scenic drive we stumbled upon on our drive out to Corona Arch (see our hike for that down below).

-If you do the Shaffer Trail you will incorporate this on the way back.
+If you do the Shaffer Trail you will incorporate the Potash Road on the way back.

-On this Scenic Byway in Moab you will have picturesque views of the Colorado River as well as ancient rock art and dinosaur tracks you can stop off to look at.
+On this Scenic Byway in Moab you will have picturesque views of the Colorado River as well as ancient rock art, petroglyphs, and dinosaur tracks you can stop off to look at.

 I loved stopping to watch the lines of rock climbers scrambling up the sheer pink and orange rock walls here.
 You can’t miss them, they start right on the edge of the road.